Get Pre-Approved Online In Minutes

 A pre-qualification can be a helpful tool when conducting a home search but doesn’t have the same weight as a pre-approval.
 The key difference between a pre-qualification and a pre-approval is verification.

-Getting pre-approved with IntroLend does not affect your credit.
-We do a “soft” credit inquiry, similar to what is used for credit card offers you get in the mail.
+Getting pre-approved involves a “soft” credit inquiry, similar to what is used for credit card offers you get in the mail, and does not affect your credit.
 You are not officially applying for credit with a pre-approval, therefore your score will not be affected at this stage.

-IntroLend by Home & Money can provide a conditional pre-approval instantly.
-With a fast, soft credit inquiry and some basic information, we can have you ready to start your home search in just a few minutes!
+Certain lenders can provide a conditional pre-approval instantly.
+With a fast, soft credit inquiry and some basic information, they’ll have you ready to start your home search in just a few minutes!

 Once you’ve been conditionally approved, you’ll submit additional documents for verification.
-The IntroLend platform makes this very easy.
-You can scan documents from your phone and upload them safely and securely through the app.
+This can usually be done safely and securely online with your phone.
 Your licensed loan officer will be there to guide you through the process.

 You’re pre approved!
 Now what?